adas9542/AGTBlockchain/README.md

 4) then go to the ballot-app directory and do npm install if you don't have it already and then run npm start to have your localhost:3000    run your codeon the local web

+5) Make sure the name of the solidity file is the same all throughout the json files, app,js, and such

 ### Note

 1) if there are issues with metamask, then uninstall and reinstall